fucktrumpwebsite/fucktrump.republican/README.md

 # [Github](https://github.com/fucktrumpwebsite/fucktrump.republican)

 Lets make something great.
-Head on over to the git repo and lets discuss what we can make.
+Head on over to the git repo and lets discuss how we can best capitalize on this wonderful domain.

 [How much we have spent for Trump to golf](https://trumpgolfcount.com/)